Eternity Road (novel): Plot

 When a copy of Mark Twain's novel A Connecticut Yankee in King Arthur's Court is discovered in the estate of the sole survivor of an earlier expedition to the north, a young woman named Chaka Milana, whose brother died in the previous expedition almost a decade ago, decides to gather a band of explorers and try to find Haven, a legendary stronghold where the knowledge of mankind is said to have been collected and kept safe for future generations.
 A long voyage ensues along the Mississippi River using various modes of transport such as horse, boats, and even air transport.

-Taking the group on an long journey to the ruins of the ancient city of Chicago.
+Taking the group on a long journey to the ruins of the ancient city of Chicago.
 Meeting civilizations such as the Illyrian scholars, tribal Tuks and raiders to the remnants of the old world and with their AI and machines which continue to follow their programming.